turingschool/backend-curriculum-site/module1/lessons/intro_to_methods.md

 puts 'Welcome to Converter!'
 ```

 A method allows us to reuse that same snippet of code.
-We define a method using the keyword `def`, followed by the name of the method, some set of instructions, followed by the keyword `end`
+We define a method using the keyword `def`, followed by the name of the method, some set of instructions, followed by the keyword `end`.
 Now assume that we want to make it so that we can reuse this code.
 We could define a method `print_welcome` that would allow us to print this statement many times.

 ```ruby